 That's it!
 After the import is finished, we'll send a notification to the primary email address associated with your Mailchimp account.

-- Imported subscribed contacts don't go through the signup process, so you'll need to verify that you have email and SMS consent to send them an SMS message.
+- Imported subscribed contacts don't go through the signup process, so you'll need to verify that you have email and SMS consent before you send them a text message.

 - When you import contacts to an existing audience, we won’t include any duplicate, bounced, or unsubscribed addresses that are already stored in the audience.